"Mortal terror reigned

 - Pivotal Wake-up: The Trope Maker, and one of the creepiest moments in the movie.

 - The Plague: When Orlock arrives in Wisborg, he brings disease with him.
+(Or he might just be busy eating people.)

 - Red Right Hand: See Looks Like Orlok.